dannypsnl/dannypsnl.github.io/posts/2018-02-14-sort-by-interface-in-go.md

   - golang
 ---

 Sort is an operation very often to use.
 Although a `quick-sort` isn't too long.
 We still don't want to create it again and again.
-It also don't have the value to copy it.
+It also doesn't have the value to copy it.

 Good news is standard package `sort` provide a lots of sort function.
 Unlike most language do, it's no association with type or data structure.
-Function `sort.Sort` do not have any expected to it's target.
+Function `sort.Sort` do not have any expected to its target.
 It use `sort.Interface` to detect how to work.

 ```go
 package sort